chef/automate/components/automate-chef-io/content/docs/api-tokens.md

 Navigate to _API Tokens_ in the **Settings** tab.
 Then open the menu at the end of the table row and select **Delete Token**.

 ### Changing API Token Details
-The API token name, projects a team belongs to, and the token's status can be changed by navigating to _API Tokens_ from the **Settings** tab, selecting an individual token and then navigating to the **Details** tab.
+The API token name, projects a token belongs to, and the token's status can be changed by navigating to _API Tokens_ from the **Settings** tab, selecting an individual token and then navigating to the **Details** tab.